SophiaLahs/Small-Study-Projects/README.md

 # Small-study-projects
-Small coding examples from different courses in university  Coding examples from the courses "Computerphysik", "Deep Learning" and "Statistical Mechanics and Thermodynamics".
+Small coding examples from different courses in university  Coding examples from the courses "Computerphysik", "Deep Learning", "Grundpraktikum 2" and "Statistical Mechanics and Thermodynamics".